TMele54/Semantic-Classification/README.md

 Interpreting Results
 Exercise
 Review
 Natural Language Processing & Semantic Classification Part 2

+Happy to receive any early feedback on the form of the lecture.